Plain language

 What this result means

 A DNA storage code is useful only if many words can be packed into the same constraint set.
 More words means more possible stored symbols at the same word length and error tolerance.
-The hard part is that the literature mixes two GC rules: strict GC uses exactly n/2 G/C bases, while GC bands allow a wider set of words.
-Those are different problems, so this page separates them instead of treating every larger number as comparable.
+The hard part is comparison: best-known is a literature claim, while optimal is a proof claim.
+This page separates those ideas and also separates strict GC from wider GC bands, because those are different problems.

 • The largest all-convention row is King's reverse-complement (8,3): 390 to 426.

 • Eight rows beat every published value under any GC convention.
-The remaining eight are strict-GC improvements only, and the table says so.
+The remaining eight are strict-GC improvements only, and the table says so instead of blurring the comparison.

 Visual notes